mariorod98/ObsidianVault/🌳 The Forest/UE4 Delegates and events.md

 - **Dynamic delegates** can be serialized and their functions can be found by name. ==They are slower than regular delegates.== They can be single and multicast.

 ### Declaring delegates
 To create a delegate, you must use one of the MACROS that UE4 defines to create the signature.
-The macro will depend on the type of delegate, the number of parameters and whether it returns a value or not. ==Delegates are declared in the broadcaster class==
+The macro will depend on the type of delegate, the number of parameters and whether it returns a value or not. ==Delegates are declared in the broadcaster class==.
 ```cpp
 // Single delegate
 DECLARE_DELEGATE...